 As Rachel reached for a slice, a group of tall boys wandered into the courtyard.
 There were five of them, all on the water polo team.
 The tallest, Dan MacLeod, wore knee-length green shorts, a black T-shirt, and black plastic flip-flops.
 Even when it was forty degrees outside, Dan wore the same black plastic flip-flops.
 He had a weird backpack, too, a striped woven sack with thin rope straps.

 He sat next to her in AP Chemistry, but never seemed to have the requisite supplies.
 At the beginning of the year, she became his go-to paper provider, and he’d agreed to be her lab partner.
 Lucky for her, he was the most precise measurer she’d ever met, and that included her mom, who was like Attila the Hun with measuring cups.

-His dark hair flopped over his eyebrows, almost reaching his cheekbones.
+His dark hair had flopped over his eyebrows, almost reaching his cheekbones.
 “Here,” he said.
 “Let me do that.
 You’re messing it up again.”
 Since that moment, she’d been haunted by the implications of his question.
 No one had ever asked her out and she’d assumed no one ever would, not while she had baby fat and bad skin.

-One day during sophomore year, class president Javier Benavides flung an arm around her after biology class.
-Javier’s friend said, “Hey, is this your new girl?”
-Javier raised both hands quicker than a cowboy in a calf-tying contest.
+One day during sophomore year, class president Javier Benavides had flung an arm around her after biology class.
+Javier’s friend asked, “Hey, is this your new girl?”
+Javier had raised both hands quicker than a cowboy in a calf-tying contest.
 “No way,” he’d said.
 “These are the ones you save for marriage.”
 Emma had no idea what that meant, aside from the fact that it was mortally embarrassing for Javier’s name to be linked with hers in any romantic context.
-She was dating kryptonite—until February 8 at 11:42 a.m., when Dan joked about her having a date on Valentine’s Day.
+She was dating kryptonite—until February 8 at 11:42 a.m., when Dan had joked about her having a date on Valentine’s Day.